“Just add RAG” is how you ship confident nonsense—and get stuck supporting it

 Key Takeaway

-Table 2: A production eval checklist that maps directly to operator concerns (quality, risk, and cost).
+Table 2: A production eval checklist mapped to operator concerns (quality, risk, and cost).

 | Eval dimension | Metric | Target range (typical) | How to measure | Common fix when failing |